Broadband in Liverpool

 As Liverpool is such a busy and vibrant place it should come as no surprise to hear that there are a great number of providers.
 These broadband providers include the biggest names in UK broadband such as BT, Sky, Virgin Media, Plusnet, TalkTalk and a range of others.

 The availability of the different providers and the different packages and deals that they offer can vary across Liverpool so, to find out exactly which broadband providers you have to choose from you should use our postcode checker at the top of this page.
 Once you do we can show exactly which providers, packages and deals are available.

 There is a very high level of broadband availability from BT in Liverpool.
 BT owns, operates and maintains the telephone network that connects the city – and which is used to carry standard broadband signals to homes and businesses in the region.
 Whichever part of Liverpool you live in there is an excellent chance that you’ll be able to get BT broadband with an inclusive calls bundle.
 In some areas of Liverpool, especially those in the more central locations you may also be able to get BT Infinity, the fibre optic broadband service from BT.

 To find out if you can get BT Infinity and to compare all of the different BT broadband deals that are available in your area of Liverpool, you can use our free postcode checker at the top of this page.

 Sky broadband is very popular in Liverpool due in no small part to the ubiquity of Sky’s satellite TV service in the city.
-In areas that lie with the Sky broadband network you’ll be able to choose from two different Liverpool Sky broadband packages; Sky Broadband Unlimited or Sky Fibre unlimited.
+In areas that lie with the Sky broadband network you’ll be able to choose from two different Liverpool Sky broadband packages; Sky Broadband Essential or Sky Broadband Superfast.